England's Everest (1904 - 1933)

 After descending Helvellyn and returning to the valley floor, he alternated between trotting and walking to Threlkeld from Thirlspot.
 Darkness complicated navigation across Skiddaw Forest, but he made it back to the Skiddaw Hotel in Keswick with nearly two hours to spare.

 At each summit, his plan was to leave a piece of paper with his summit time in a glass vial with a request for the finder to send the slip back to the Guardian office.
 This worked well until he ran out of bottles and so had to use a range of creative methods to leave his mark.
 These included a sock and a thumb print smudged upon a scrap piece of paper.

 WILSON AND EARNSHAW ATTEMPTS [end18b, end18c, end18d, end18e, end18f]

 There is little firm history on the men who attempted to beat Wakefield’s record between 1905 and the emergence of Eustace Thomas as a champion pedestrian (see below).

-Eric Wilson of Bolton is said to have made two attempts on the record between 1905 and 1920 (we do not know precisely when or whether Wakefield was involved; Abraham suggests it was before Dawson – see below).
+Eric Wilson of Bolton is said to have made two attempts on the record between 1905 and 1920, but we do not know precisely when or whether Wakefield was involved (Abraham suggests it was before Dawson – see below).

 Similarly, Oscar Earnshaw attempted the walk on three occasions, but he never reached further than Wasdale.
-I have not yet been able to confirm the details, but I note that an Oscar Earnshaw was a mining engineer from Northumberland who would later go on to serve in the 177th Tunnelling Company of the Royal Engineers (and sadly killed in action in the summer of 1916).
+I have not yet been able to confirm the details, but I note that a man of the time with that name was a mining engineer from Northumberland who would later go on to serve in the 177th Tunnelling Company of the Royal Engineers (and sadly killed in action in the summer of 1916).